Jonathan2251/lbd/source/verilog.rst

 not include the cycles counting in cache and I/O, it is a simple and easy way to verify your idea about CPU design at begging stage with small program pattern.
 The overall system simulator is complex to create.
-Even wiki web site here [#wiki-sim]_ include tools for creating the simulator, it need a lot of effort.
+Even wiki web site here [#wiki-sim]_ include tools for creating the simulator, it needs a lot of effort.

 To generate cpu032II as well as little endian code, you can run with the following command.
 File build-run_backend.sh write the endian information to